 Unlike traditional warehousing solutions, micro-fulfillment centers can be placed anywhere – including underground.
 What’s more, automated micro-fulfillment centers are up to 5 times more dense than manual sites, making better use of the space because items can be stacked extremely high but are still easily retrieved by robots.

 Ultimately, this means micro-fulfillment makes far more efficient use of space, freeing up valuable urban assets for both residential and recreational usage.

 Consumers are increasingly aware of the ecological impact of packaging.
 According to recent polls, most Americans would be willing to pay more for goods in order to avoid using unnecessary pollutants.
 But many retailers struggle to overcome their dependency on plastic and cardboard.

-Micro-fulfilment provides an opportunity to move away from such damaging practices, instead using reusable tote bins or crates across the entire supply chain.
+Micro-fulfillment provides an opportunity to move away from such damaging practices, instead using reusable tote bins or crates across the entire supply chain.
 This would remove the need for intermediary packaging between manufacturers and regional distribution centers, ultimately improving the environmental footprint of the entire process.

-If micro-fulfilment became the standard for retailers, each center could order the number of totes it needs directly from the factory or distribution center, and totes could seamlessly enter the center with zero packaging.
+If micro-fulfillment became the standard for retailers, each center could order the number of totes it needs directly from the factory or distribution center, and totes could seamlessly enter the center with zero packaging.
 Some experts even predict this could be extended to the end customer, delivering goods in tote bins and reducing packaging concerns to near-enough zero.

 Ultimately, this all serves to demonstrate that the benefits of micro-fulfillment reach far further than might be immediately obvious.
 So far, we have only scratched the surface of its potential to help retailers operate more sustainably.
 But as the model continues to gain traction, we will begin to see clearly just how much of an environmental game-changer micro-fulfillment could be.